Broken Sword: The Serpent's Curse

 A fifth title in the series, Broken Sword 5: The Serpent's Curse, was in development for six months and returned to the series' 2D graphical style; it was released in 2013.
 Cecil said that, despite interest from the "industry's biggest third party publisher", funding for the game's remaining development was sought via Kickstarter with a target of $400,000.
 It received its funding of $771,561 in September 2012.

 Remaster Test by Tony Warriner

 In August 2021, Tony Warriner did a test run to see how Broken Sword 1 would look as a remastered game, and was kind enough to share the screenshots with Pixel Refresh.

 Shadow of the Templars Reforged

 At Gamescom 2023 Microsoft announced a remaster of the original Broken Sword.
 The original game has been remastered in 4K resolution using a mixture of AI tools and brand new hand-painted background art.
 The game also includes new features, such as one that removes incorrect items used in puzzles if the players have used it once already, in order to guide the player to the correct answers.
-The reforged game was release on September 19 2024.
+The reforged game was released on September 19, 2024.
 It is based on the original game, not the director's cut.